John Bingham, 7th Earl of Lucan: Gambling

 Losing the court case proved devastating for Lucan.
-It had cost him an estimated £20,000, and by late 1974 his financial position was dire.
+It had cost him an estimated £20,000; by late 1974, his financial position was dire.
 As he drank more heavily and started chain-smoking, his friends began to worry.
 In drunken conversations with some of them, including Aspinall and his mother Lady Osborne, Lucan discussed murdering his wife.
 Greville Howard later gave a statement to the police describing how Lucan had talked of how killing his wife might save him from bankruptcy, how her body might be disposed of in the Solent and how he "would never be caught".

 Lucan borrowed £4,000 from his mother and asked Tucker for a loan of £100,000.
 Having no luck there, he wrote to Tucker's son, explaining how he wished to "buy" his children from Veronica; the money was not forthcoming.
 He turned to his friends and acquaintances, asking anyone plausible to loan him money to fund his gambling addiction.
 The financier James Goldsmith guaranteed a £5,000 overdraft for him, which for years remained unpaid.

 Lucan also applied to the discreet Edgware Trust.
 On request, he supplied details of his income, which was apparently around £12,000 a year from various family trusts.
 Lucan was required to provide a surety and received only £3,000 of the £5,000 he asked for.
 Much to their managers' consternation, his four bank accounts were overdrawn; Coutts, £2,841; Lloyds, £4,379; National Westminster, £1,290; Midland, £5,667.
 Even though by then he was playing for much lower stakes than had previously been the case, Lucan's gambling remained completely out of control.
 Ranson (1994) estimates that between September and October 1974 alone, the earl ran up debts of around £50,000.
 Taki Theodoracopulos, who recalled Lucan as a close friend for more than a decade, lent him £3,000 in cash three nights before the murder.

-Despite these problems, from late October 1974 Lucan's demeanour appeared to change for the better.
+Despite these problems, from late October 1974, Lucan's demeanour appeared to change for the better.
 His best man, John Wilbraham, remarked that Lucan's apparent obsession over regaining his children had diminished.
 While having dinner with his mother he cast aside talk of his family problems and turned instead to politics.
-On 6 November he met his uncle John Bevan, apparently in good spirits.
+On 6 November, he met his uncle John Bevan, apparently in good spirits.
 Later that day he met 21-year-old Charlotte Andrina Colquhoun, who said that "he seemed very happy, just his usual self, and there was nothing to suggest that he was worried or depressed".
 He also dined at the Clermont with racing driver Graham Hill.